-Advertisers must hold evidence to prove claims that consumers are likely to find objective, prior to publication.
-Where fees are payable for the service used, it should be made clear - upfront - that these will be deducted from the refund due.
+Advertisers must hold evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation, prior to publication.
+Where fees are payable for the service used, it should be made clear that these will be deducted from the refund due.